aminshabani/knowledge_distillation_summary/README.md

 # Knowledge Distillation
-This is a list of recent papers in the field of knowledge distillation.
+The following is a list of recent papers in the field of knowledge distillation.
 Although there are great repositories in this regard like [awesome-knowledge-distillation](https://github.com/dkozlov/awesome-knowledge-distillation) and [knowledge-distillation-papers
 ](https://github.com/lhyfst/knowledge-distillation-papers), I am trying to make this one more comprehensive and updated, including summaries of each paper.
-There could be some mistakes in the details or summaries.
+There could be mistakes in the details or summaries.
 Please let me know if you have any suggestions or edits.

 - [Questions on knowledge distillation for beginners](questions.md)
 - [Looking for the codes?](implementations.md)